DeepPavlovAdmin/convai/index.md

 3. The solutions will not be able to access any external services or the Internet, and will only be able to communicate with the supervisor bot to guard against cheating.
 4. The master bot will facilitate communication between human evaluators and the competitors’ solutions.
 It will be available in popular messenger services (Facebook/Telegram).
 It’s main function will be to connect a participant to a (randomly selected) solution or peer and log the evaluation process.
 5. The master bot will provide the instructions and a context necessary for human evaluation of presented solutions.
+6. At the NIPS Round models will be able to connect to the master bot via [ParlAI framework](http://parl.ai/)

 Also, we are providing [baseline solution](https://github.com/MIPTDeepLearningLab/ConvAI-baseline) for participants to start with.
 More details on dedicated [page](baseline).